PopularAlan/DiamondScript/README.md

 NOTE: DiamondScript is being built to be used, It IS NOT A REAL LANGUAGE It's goal is to be completed even tho, in the future more things will be added.
 It's under contruction, but some of the codes are build and made.

-If you want to program in DiamondScript now, the tutorials are being built.
-So you will have to wait, but if you want to atleast know some, message me.

 # About
 DiamondScript is a brand new programming language, it will be high-level powerful language and its general purpose, which means it can be used to make anything.
 Right now, I am testing to see what it can be use for, more code is being made.
 DiamondScript is not a real language, is it being build.
 Although, you can use it.
 It can be use to make game and probably to hack.